SBI Model – Learn About the Situation, Behaviour, Impact Model and How to Use it Effectively

 - ‘Last week you presented to the client and you pitched with such confidence that the client placed a second order.
 Well done’.

-This is how the feedback example above is broken down for SBI:
+This is how the feedback example above is broken down for the SBI method:

 - Situation: ‘Last week you presented to the client…’